remotesensorDJB/uas_regulations/PITCHME.md

 #### how we got here...
 The FAA establishes [**Advisory Circular 91-57, Model Aircraft Operating Standards**](https://www.faa.gov/regulations_policies/advisory_circulars/index.cfm/go/document.information/documentID/1028086), permitting model aircraft use up to 400ft AGL with the following restrictions...
 +++
+@ol
-- 1) The aircraft is flown strictly for hobby or recreational use |
+- The aircraft is flown strictly for hobby or recreational use
-- 2) The aircraft operates in accordance with a community-based set of safety guidelines and within the programming of a nationwide community-based organization (CBO) |
+- The aircraft operates in accordance with a community-based set of safety guidelines and within the programming of a nationwide community-based organization (CBO)
-- 3) The aircraft is limited to not more than 55 pounds |
+- The aircraft is limited to not more than 55 pounds
-- 4) The aircraft operates in a manner that does not interfere with, and gives way to, any manned aircraft |
+- The aircraft operates in a manner that does not interfere with, and gives way to, any manned aircraft
-- 5) w/i 5 miles of an airport, the operator of the model aircraft provides the airport operator or ATC with prior notice of the operation |
+- w/i 5 miles of an airport, the operator of the model aircraft provides the airport operator or ATC with prior notice of the operation
+@olend
 +++
 @title[how we got here]
 #### how we got here...